 How do I keep my solar system running well?

-This assumes you have a stable internet connection for the monitor to upload the information to its user interface portal.
-Note that more sophisticated devices can also monitor your home's consumption along with your solar production which allows you to easily assess your 'net' energy consumption from the grid.
+But this is assuming you have a stable internet connection for the information to appear in the monitoring portal.
+Note that more sophisticated devices can monitor your home's consumption and solar production.
+This allows you to easily assess your 'net' energy consumption from the grid.

-In the beginning, many people were told that solar was 'maintenance free'.
-While solar is incredibly reliable, simple preventative maintenance is vital to keep your system operating optimally.
-While we do not recommend homeowners get on their roofs, many systems can be visually inspected from the safety of ground level.
-If you spot a problem, ask your installer or a solar service company like HelioPower to fix it.
+Many homeowners are told that solar is 'maintenance free'.
+While solar is incredibly reliable, solar preventative maintenance keeps your system operating optimally.
+While we don’t recommend homeowners to go up the roof, many solar systems can be visually inspected at ground level.
+If you spot a problem, ask your installer or a solar service company, like HelioPower, to fix it.

 Next, check to see if the panels are clean.
 Dirt is like shade on your panels and production is reduced commensurate with the amount of dirt covering the cells.
 If dirt is blocking 10% of the solar irradiance, then you are losing 10% of your production.
 As a general rule, we like to clean residential solar arrays once per year in early summer to prepare for energy harvest season.
 No need to obsess about it, however.
 A thin film of residue on your array is fine, but a thick layer should be removed.
 In many climates, rain is enough to keep modules clean on a sloped roof.

 Finally, check your wall mounted string inverter.
 It should be in a shaded location without any vegetation or household items blocking airflow.
 If your unit comes with fans, it may have a filter grill that should be removed and washed or blown out with air and replaced.
 Remember to keep your inverter in the shade and your panels in the Sun!

 Keeping your solar monitored, clean and un-shaded is a great way to ensure a highly productive and reliable renewable energy system for years to come.
 Please contact us today!